 It mimics what happens during REM (Rapid Eye Movement) sleep and so it is a very natural process.

-EMDR is recommended by organisations like the National Institute of Clinical Excellence (NICE) and the World Health Organisation (WHO).
+EMDR is recommended by organisations such as the National Institute of Clinical Excellence (NICE) and the World Health Organisation (WHO).

 If you’re considering undertaking EMDR training, at EMDR Works we offer very interactive, trainee-focused and small group EMDR courses.
 You will then have the theory and the skills that you can put to immediate use.

-We have accreditation from EMDR Europe as well as the UK and Ireland associations, giving you confidence as to the quality of our training.
+We have accreditation from EMDR Europe as well as the UK EMDR Association, giving you confidence as to the quality of our training.